xcyber-star/Termux-Desktops/Documentation/HardwareAcceleration.md

 <br>

 # Hardware Acceleration in Termux (Proot & Chroot) <a name=hardware-acceleration-prootandchroot></a>
-> [!NOTE]
-> I would like to include here all the information I got while I am still researching the subject as the world of hardware acceleration is huge..
-If you find any errors  or misconceptions, please comment on Youtube, Telegram or open an issue on this Github

-🔥[[Video] Hardware Acceleration Part 1 - What it is, how it is used (VIRGL AND ZINK)](https://www.youtube.com/watch?v=fgGOizUDQpY)
-🔥[[Video] Hardware Acceleration Part 2 - (VIRGL, ZINK, TURNIP) - how can you use them](https://www.youtube.com/watch?v=07kq4RHbXrE)
-🔥[[Video] Hardware Acceleration Part 3 - How to run a full Desktop with Hardware Acceleration](https://youtu.be/OiLXkvFoUJQ?feature=shared)

 ## 1. Install packages
 You need to install the following packages in Termux: